nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 }
 ```

 ### Internal server errors ###

-When the FHIR server has received a request for an operation or FHIR resource which is not (yet) implemented, then the NOT_IMPLEMENTED Spine error code **SHALL** be used.
+When the FHIR server has received a request for an operation or FHIR resource which is not (yet) implemented, or disabled, then the NOT_IMPLEMENTED Spine error code **SHALL** be used.

 | HTTP code | Issue type |Spine error code - code | Spine error code - display |
 | --------- | ---------- | ---------- | ----------- |